OfficeDev/VBA-content/VBA/Visio-VBA/articles/application-datarecordsetchanged-event-visio.md

 ## Remarks

-When the **DataRecordsetChanged** event fires, the **[DataRecordsetChangedEvent](datarecordsetchangedevent-object-visio.md)** object is passed to the **[IVisEventProc.VisEventProc](iviseventproc-viseventproc-method-visio.md)** method as the pSubjectObj parameter, which represents he subject of the event?the object to which the event occurs.
+When the **DataRecordsetChanged** event fires, the **[DataRecordsetChangedEvent](datarecordsetchangedevent-object-visio.md)** object is passed to the **[IVisEventProc.VisEventProc](iviseventproc-viseventproc-method-visio.md)** method as the pSubjectObj parameter, which represents he subject of the event - the object to which the event occurs.

 If you're using Microsoft Visual Basic or Visual Basic for Applications (VBA), the syntax in this topic describes a common, efficient way to handle events.